JacobWashburn/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+the database is the file that stores the data. sql is the language understands that you use to get data from the database.

 - [ ] Why do tables need a `primary key`?

+to make them searchable with no duplicates.

 - [ ] What is the name given to a table column that references the primary key on another table.

+foreignKey

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+another table to link them together.

 ## Minimum Viable Product